-A: It’s a casual mobile game that integrates some cool particle physics inspired content and game design, such as the full periodic table as illustrated playable characters!
-The game is free to download and play for iOs and Android devices here
+A: It’s a casual mobile game that integrates some cool particle physics inspired content and game design, such as the full periodic table as illustrated playable characters – Atoms!
+The game is free to download and play for iOS and Android devices here.

 Q: Where is the game available, and what devices are supported?

-A: Game can be found on the Appstore in South East Asia, East Asia, Northern Europe, the Baltic countries and Slovakia on Apple Appstore and Google Play.
+A: Game is under development, but it can be found soft launched on the Apple App Store in South East Asia, East Asia, Northern Europe, the Baltic countries and Slovakia on Apple App Store and Google Play Store.

-Q: I’m stuck in game and the ads not working?
+Q: I’m stuck in the game and the ads not working?

 A: You might have run out of ads for now or you are playing the game offline.
 Try restarting the game.